-We have an amazing group of talented filmmakers, who are all excited about the opportunity to be part of the Close-Up program & family.
-They all share that besides the exceptional professional opportunity they are excited about the interaction with colleagues from the MENA region.
+We have an amazing group of talented filmmakers, who are all excited about the opportunity to be part of the Close Up program & family.
+They all share that besides the exceptional professional opportunity they are excited about the interaction with colleagues from the region.
 It enriches their experience as they discover how much they have in common and what a beautiful rich region they come from.
 It was very moving to listen to their beautiful feedback about our fantastic week together!

 In preparations for our Final Workshop & Pitching Forum scheduled for June 2020, the filmmakers are given specific assignments in regards to the edited materials & the development of the written proposal which the filmmakers will deliver in the next coming weeks.

-In addition, next week, our filmmakers will be having a Masterclass by Nino Kirtadze and a Lecture on distribution by Gitte Hansen!
+In addition, next week, our filmmakers will be having a masterclass by Nino Kirtadze and a lecture on distribution by Gitte Hansen!